Healthdirect Free Australian health advice you can count on.

 Eating well

 As your teen grows during puberty, they may feel hungry more often.
-The emotional changes that come with puberty and your child's body image can also impact their eating habits.
-Nourishment and healthy eating are important for their brain development.
+The emotional changes of puberty and your child's body image can also impact their eating habits.
+Healthy eating is important for their growth and development.

 Your teen may become independent and want to make their own food choices.
 It's important for you to: